Security-Onion-Solutions/securityonion-docs/cases.rst

 Data
 ----

 Cases data is stored in :ref:`elasticsearch`.
-You can view it in :ref:`kibana` by searching the ``so-case`` index with the following query:
+You can view it in :ref:`hunt` by clicking the Options menu and disabling the ``Exclude case data`` option.
+You can then search the ``so-case`` index with the following query:

 ::

 	_index:"*:so-case"

+You can also use this query in :ref:`kibana`.